nnaka/sar/README.md

 All programs used in real time to collect radar data.

-## `clock_sync`

-All programs used to synchronize the Hummingboard, Piksi GPS, and PulsON radar clocks.

 ## `2d_autofocus`

 Similar to `3d_autofocus` but for only a two dimensional aperture.
 This will